-Our patient presented at age 53 with a change in his bowel habits having had a ureterosigmoidostomy at age five for the diagnosis of benign bladder extrophy.
+Our patient presented at age 53 with a change in his bowel habits.
+He had a ureterosigmoidostomy at age five for the diagnosis of benign bladder extrophy.
 He initially ignored the increased frequency of stools until he had recurrent urinary tract infections.
 Subsequent studies led to the findings of hydroureteronephrosis and a pelvic mass.
 Colonoscopic examination demonstrated a tumor at the ureterosigmoid anastomotic site.
 The patient underwent surgery to resect the mass with a low anterior resection and continent urinary diversion.
 Final pathology revealed the tumor to be a poorly differentiated signet ring carcinoma.
-While the increased incidence of adenocarcinoma at the urinary colonic anastomosis is well documented, signet-ring cancer is reported less often.
+While the increased incidence of adenocarcinoma at the urinary colonic anastomosis is well documented, signet ring cancer is reported less often.
 Generally, it is seen at an earlier age and has a worse prognosis.
 Peritoneal metastases are more common than hepatic spread.
 The need for lifelong surveillance is underscored by this case report.

 Ureterosigmoidostomy, signet ring carcinoma

 Tumor development within the colon following ureterosigmoidostomy is a rare but well-documented event.1, 2, 3 Multiple etiologic factors contribute to the increased incidence of colon cancer following urinary diversion, including increased exposure of the colonic epithelium to urine flow and activation of carcinogenic compounds.
 These tumors have a variable latency period but most commonly present within two decades, usually as an adenocarcinoma.
-We reported a rare presentation of signet-ring cell cancer at the urointestinal anastomosis 48 years after urinary diversion for bladder exstrophy.
+We reported a rare presentation of signet ring cell cancer at the urointestinal anastomosis 48 years after urinary diversion for bladder exstrophy.

 The patient is a 53-year-old male with history of benign bladder exstrophy diagnosed and treated with ureterosigmoidostomy at the age of five.
 The patient reported a history of frequent bowel movements (approximately 15 per day) but never sought the attention of a physician.
 The patient subsequently developed a persistent urinary tract infection which prompted a referral to our facility.
-Ultrasound and CT scan revealed left hydroureteronephrosis as well as a suspicious mass within the pelvis (image 1).
+Ultrasound and CT scan revealed left hydroureteronephrosis as well as a suspicious mass within the pelvis (figure 1).

 Given the patient’s prior surgical history, he was referred to a colorectal surgeon for colonoscopy and further workup.